-Your bank, broker or other nominee does not have the ability to vote your uninstructed shares in the election of directors.
-Therefore, if you hold your shares in street name it is critical that you cast your vote if you want your vote to be counted for the election of directors (Proposal 1 of this proxy statement).
-In the past, if you held your shares in street name and you did not indicate how you wanted your shares to be voted in the election of directors, your bank, broker or other nominee was allowed to vote your shares on your behalf in the election of directors as it deemed appropriate.
+Your bank, broker or other nominee does not have the ability to vote your uninstructed shares in the election of directors, or the amendment to our 2015 Plan.
+Therefore, if you hold your shares in street name it is critical that you cast your vote if you want your vote to be counted for the election of directors or the amendment to our 2015 Plan (Proposals 1 and 3of this proxy statement).